 - Joke’s on you, I can’t 3D model due to my lack of depth perception.

-- Makerworld is a decent slicer imo and has some programs that help you make coins/keychains.
+- Makerworld (free) is a decent slicer imo and has some programs that help you make coins/keychains.
 I can use those and that’s it.

 So that’s software to go with the hardware I have.
 But I also use other programs for making cosplay skits.